Remote Physical Education Learning for PS 160 Community

 - Stay alert.
 If you have a problem, go home, call home, or get the help of a grown up you know.
 If you have an EMERGENCY call 911!

-Students in fourth and fifth grade have completed all of the testing components of FITNESSGRAM.
-During the next 2 months, students will be able to use their FITNESSGRAM data to set personal learning goals in PE.
+Students in fourth and fifth grade have completed nearly all of the testing components of FITNESSGRAM.
+We still need to assess their upper body strength for the push up test.
+Students should continue to practice the FITNESSGRAM curl ups, push ups, trunk lift, and sit and reach at home.
+These can all be done safely in a small, indoor space.
+During the next 2 months, students will be able to use their FITNESSGRAM data to further develop personal learning goals in PE.
 They will work to improve the level of health related fitness and can request to be retested in any area of FITNESSGRAM in which they feel they have made significant improvements.
 Students' individual results will be available later this Spring.
 We will let you know when you can log on to the schools.nyc.gov parent portal to retrieve these results.
 Meanwhile, information regarding the FITNESSGRAM evaluation tool can be found using the link on this page.